• Skip to primary navigation

 • As insect repellent

-• Reviving cedarwood smell on furniture
+• Reviving the cedarwood smell on furniture

 • As an antifungal